StrongKey/fido2/docs/Installation_Guide_Linux.md

     - Debian 9
     - Amazon Linux 2

--  **A VM with a minimum of 10GB space and 4GB memory assigned to it.** Some default VMs do not allocate sufficinent space and memory, so please verify before getting started.
+-  **A VM with a minimum of 10GB space and 4GB memory assigned to it.** Some default VMs do not allocate sufficient space and memory, so please verify before getting started.

 -  A **fully qualified public domain name (FQDN)**.
 It is very important to have a hostname that is at least _top-level domain (TLD)_+1 (i.e., [acme.com](http://acme.com), [example.org](http://example.org), etc); otherwise FIDO2 functionality may not work